worlak2/cactiVersionCheck/README.md

 # Cacti Version Check
-mScan script can fingerprint Cacti monitoring system.
+script can fingerprint Cacti monitoring system.
 It's also trying to get a list of known CVE for this version.

 python 3 required